 Inheritance

-Congenital, passed from parents to descendants
+Congenital, passed on from parents to offspring

 Species specificity